phaverty/GenomicVectors.jl/docs/src/index.md

 convert(DataFrame, y)
 ```

+## Overlaps within one set of ranges
+`GenomicVectors` offers three functions that work on overlaps among one set of ranges:

+ * `collapse`
+Combines overlapping ranges into larger, contiguous ranges

+ * `disjoin`
+Splits overlapping ranges to create a disjoint set of ranges

+ * `gaps`
+Returns GenomicRanges of regions between collapsed input ranges, e.g. introns

+ * `coverage`
+Counts the number of ranges covering each portion of the genome, from base 1 to n

-## Intersection / overlap operations
+## Intersection / overlap between two sets of ranges operations
-Currently we depend on Bio.jl and the `IntervalCollection` for overlap queries.
+Currently we depend on Bio.jl and the `IntervalCollection` for these overlap queries.
 We provide `convert` methods to
 make `IntervalCollection`s.
 These collections store the genome-scale positions put the genome string in the
 chromosome string field, resulting in a single tree.
 We add the index of each interval in the
 `AbstractGenomicVector` in the metadata slot of each `Interval` which can be used to relate the